SifatSikder/trout-eggs-detection-count/Classical Image Processing Approach/README.md

 ## Task

-This project showcases my approach to detecting and counting trout eggs using classical computer vision techniques.
-The goal was to accurately segment and count the eggs, even in cases where they overlap.
+Given a single image: a set of trout eggs placed on a white tray, alongside a coin and a ruler for reference, my goal is to detect and count all the eggs in the image

 ## Overview